marcensie/TMPS_LAB_1/README.md

         return self.conversion_type.convert(self.value)

 ```
-### OCP:The UnitConversion interface is open for extension (new conversion types can be added) but closed for modification, LengthConversion, VolumeConversion, TemperatureConversion, MassConversion classes each extend the UnitConversion.
+### OCP: The UnitConversion interface is open for extension (new conversion types can be added) but closed for modification, LengthConversion, VolumeConversion, TemperatureConversion, MassConversion classes each extend the UnitConversion.
 ```
 class UnitConversion(ABC):
     @abstractmethod